getgauge/docs.gauge.org/installing.rst

               GAUGE_PREFIX=my/custom/location ./install.sh

-          Gauge Plugins also can be installed along with ``gauge`` ( requires Internet).
-Set ``GAUGE_PLUGINS`` ( comma separated list of plugins) env to install plugins.
+          Set ``GAUGE_PLUGINS`` ( comma separated list of plugins) env to install plugins along with ``gauge`` ( requires Internet).

         .. container:: toggle

           **Nightly Installation**

-          .. note:: Nightly releases are latest development snapshots of Gauge.
+          Nightly releases are latest development snapshots of Gauge.
 They have the latest features being developed, but are unstable.
-If you want to try out Gauge nightly, do this.

           Add Gauge's GPG key: